jenast/NBBM_data_export/NBBM_GBIF_to_BMS_export.md

 point geometry for the individual observations (latitude, longitude), although the observations could have been performed along the whole 50 m transect.
-The linestring-geometry of the whole 50m section is also included as a “footprintwkt” for each event.
+The linestring-geometry of the whole 50m section is also included as a “footprintWKT” for each event.
 These events are linked to a parent-event that represents the whole visit to the entire survey square, thus containing 20 such transect walks.
 By this design of GBIF, you can have an arbitrary number of parent events (hierarchical levels)